 The Star won the Pulitzer Prize for editorial writing in 1961 and once turned down Hunter S. Thompson’s application to become its sports editor.
 Thompson later created a fictionalized version of the paper setting for his novel, The Rum Diary.

 This entry was posted on Monday, September 1st, 2008 at 9:20 am and is filed under Business News, Layoffs, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.